Roderick Gordon

-Roderick Gordon (born November 1960) is the author of Tunnels, a bestselling children's book and the first book in the Tunnels series by Roderick Gordon and Brian Williams.
+Roderick Gordon (born November 1960) is a British author, best known for Tunnels, a bestselling children's book and the first book in the Tunnels series by Roderick Gordon and Brian Williams.

 Biography

 Born in November 1960, Roderick grew up in Highgate, North London.
 Chronically shy throughout his childhood, he sought refuge in drawing and writing, and whilst at the Hall School, Hampstead, he had his first short story published in the school magazine, at the age of twelve.
 He went on to public school at Oundle, and then attended University College, London, where he read biology (specializing in genetics).
 It was here that he met his future collaborator on the Tunnels series of books, Brian Williams, who was at the Slade School of Fine Art.
 They became friends in the summer of 1980, and kept in touch until, some twenty-three years later, they finally began to cooperate on their writing.

 After an unsuccessful attempt to transfer to medical school to train as a doctor, Roderick had graduated from University College London in 1983 without any idea of what career he wanted to follow.
 For several years he wrote music and played in a number of bands, and also toyed with the idea of getting into films (he was employed briefly by George Harrison's Handmade Films), but eventually ended up in the City.
 Here he worked in corporate finance, specializing in private equity transactions.
 In 2001, after a nine-year stretch with an investment bank, Roderick was made redundant, something that he has since described as a blessing in disguise.
 He was now able to meet more regularly with his old university friend, Brian Williams, and in 2003, they decided to start working together.
 Their first project was a film screenplay for a crime thriller called "Second Face".
 They both found the process so rewarding that they decided they would continue the collaboration, and embarked on a book for younger readers, an idea first suggested by Roderick's wife, Sophie.